 I had never owned an SLR before.
 I’d only ever shot one a handful of times.
 My first wife had a Pentax K1000, and to be sure she was in some family photos she’d preset aperture and shutter speed and hand it to me.
 Except for focusing, I used it like a point and shoot.

 I’d been primarily a camera collector up to this time; photography itself was secondary.
-I had always enjoyed junk cameras I found at yard sales, but by this time I was shifting my focus to working rangefinders and folders.
-As I have run a roll of film through so many of these cameras now, I’ve had to learn the mechanics of photography to get decent results.
-I have begun to find the pleasure of photography, and have begun to read about and deliberately practice the skills of taking good pictures.
+I always enjoyed junk cameras I found at yard sales, but by this time I was shifting my focus to working rangefinders and folders.
+As I have used so many of these cameras now, I’ve learned the mechanics of photography to get decent results.

 At the time Maxine gifted me this camera, it became the most capable camera in my collection.
 It couldn’t have come at a more perfect time.

-The X-700 was the pinnacle of Minolta’s final manual-focus SLR camera series, in continuous production for 20 years starting in 1981.
-It was aimed at the advanced amateur with two autoexposure modes, one where you set the aperture and let the camera figure the shutter speed, and the other where the camera figured out both settings.
-In this age of auto-everything cameras, it may be hard to believe that in 1981 it was pretty remarkable to twist the lens until the viewfinder image was crisp and then press the shutter button confident that the camera would figure out the rest.
+The Minolta X-700 was the pinnacle of Minolta’s final manual-focus SLR camera series.
+Minolta made X-700s for 20 years starting in 1981.
+Minolta aimed it at the advanced amateur, giving it aperture-priority and full program autoexposure.
+In 1981 it was pretty remarkable to twist the lens until the viewfinder image was crisp and then press the shutter button, confident that the camera would figure out the rest.

 My camera came with three lenses.
-The primary lens is a 50 mm f/1.7 Minolta MD, which seems to be widely recognized as a fine, sharp lens.
+The primary lens is a 50 mm f/1.7 Minolta MD, a fine, sharp lens.
 The other two lenses were off-brand zooms that weren’t awesome.

-The X-700 was way more complicated than my ex-wife’s K1000, and I had to read its manual just to figure out how to turn it on and access its autoexposure modes.
+This was my first electronic-SLR experience, and I had to read its manual to begin to be able to use it.
 But once I figured those things out, I loaded some Fujicolor 200 and visited the cemetery at my church.

 I shot in program mode.
 I’m surprised that the camera biased toward shallow depth of field.

-I got this shot by accident while looking over the camera from my car’s front seat in the church parking lot.
+I got this shot by accident.
 It turns out to be my favorite photo from the roll.

 I brought the X-700 along on a road trip down the National Road (US 40) in western Indiana.
 This diner was, at the time, just east of Plainfield.
-It has since been moved to downtown Plainfield and completely renovated.
+It’s now in downtown Plainfield, completely renovated.

 The X-700 was a useful companion on this trip.
 By this time I’d gotten the hang of it and it handled easily in my hands.
 Here’s an abandoned bridge that once carried US 40 west of Plainfield.